Level 1 - Option Courses

 Numeracy credits: 0

-This course extends your ability to communicate in Japanese and builds on your understanding of one of the world’s most unique cultures.
+Course Overview: This course extends your ability to communicate in Japanese and builds on your understanding of one of the world’s most unique cultures.
 You will develop the confidence to communicate in everyday Japanese situations.
-NCEA Level 1 requires you to speak and write in Japanese on a range of topics that are centred around you - for example, family, identity, and likes and dislikes.
-You will learn to write and talk about what has happened using the past tense and what may happen using the future tense.
+NCEA Level 1 requires you to interact and communicate in Japanese on a range of topics that are centred around you - for example, family, identity, leisure activities, and travel.
+You will learn to write and talk about what has happened using the past tense and what future plans may be.
 You will also have the opportunity to choose to participate in an overseas trip to Japan in the future.
+This is a full year course.

-Recommended Prior Learning: Year 10 Japanese or negotiation with Head of Faculty
+Recommended Prior Learning: Year 10 Japanese or equivalent, after negotiation with the Head of Faculty.

 Endorsement available: Yes